 Projects for Patients

 - Therapy Toys Project: $800 to purchase therapeutic games and interactive materials for use with children and families at the Columbine Behavioral Healthcare and Cortez Integrated Healthcare on behalf of the Child and Adolescent Therapy Team (CHAT).
-The toys will support providers in their work to provide different types of fun, engaging materials that support evidence-based treatment with families.
+The toys support providers in their work to provide different types of fun, engaging materials that support evidence-based treatment with families.

-- Bus Tokens Project: $200 to purchase bus tokens to support Columbine patients who need necessary transportation to attend health or other critical appointments, utilize support services from community partners, and access resources to meet their basic needs.
+- Bus Tokens Project: $200 to purchase bus tokens to support Columbine Behavioral Healthcare patients who need necessary transportation to attend health or other critical appointments, utilize support services from community partners, and access resources to meet their basic needs.
 Tokens were purchased Jan.
 3 for La Plata County residents and will be distributed through AHS case managers.

 Heart of Axis Community Grants:

-- Four Corners Child Advocacy Center: $2,000 will support mental health assessments and therapeutic services for children and their families experiencing the trauma of child abuse, with no fee for services.
+- Four Corners Child Advocacy Center: $2,000 support mental health assessments and therapeutic services for children and their families experiencing the trauma of child abuse, with no fee for services.
 FCCAC serves Montezuma and Dolores counties.

 - Grief Center of the Southwest: $2,000 will support the Montezuma and Dolores Children’s Grief Camp for bereavement therapy and risk intervention for bereaved children.
 In addition to providing safe places for children to process their grief with trained professional grief therapists, they offer children the opportunity to meet others who have also lost a loved one.

 - Hospice of Montezuma: $2,000 will fund a wide range of grief and caregiver support for families of Hospice patients and community members, free of charge.
 Hospice also provides individual support sessions, support groups for a range of topics and educational workshops.